Direct naar inhoud

 Applying for a DigiD account

-You will need to apply for a DigiD account so that you can identify yourself online when accessing government services and websites.
-You will need a citizen service number to open a DigiD account.
+You will need to apply for a DigiD account to verify your identity when accessing online government services and websites.
+You will need a citizen service number to create a DigiD account.

 Employment law and contracts